-When a street light maintained by ComEd is burned out, a Request for Repair needs to be sent to ComEd.
-Anyone can fill out the form online at www.ComED.com.
+The remainder of the Village is maintained by ComEd.
+When a street light maintained by ComEd is burned out, a request for repair needs to be sent to ComEd.
+This can be done using online.
 It is not necessary to contact the Village to report a burned-out ComEd street light.

 Curb and gutter will only be replaced if it is determined to impede the flow of storm water and if funds are available for replacement.